Meningococcal disease

 This includes:

-- a full primary course of MenB vaccine
+- a full primary course of MenB vaccine, with a single booster dose

 The number of doses needed depends on the vaccine brand used and the person’s age when they start the vaccine course.